2022 Junior Sailing School

 Junior Sailing School is for IBRSC Members only.
 Participants can be either individual Cadet members or part of a Family membership.
 Details of IBRSC membership can be found here.

-Barn Owls are complete beginners or near beginners, ages ranging from approximately 7 to 9, who are taught to sail in Oppies.
-Generally, they will have not have gained their RYA Stages 1 and 2 certificates yet, but it is not an issue if they have and need more time in a smaller boat before applying to join Barnstormers.
+.
+Generally, they will have not have gained their RYA Stages 1 and 2 certificates yet, but it is not an issue if they have and need more time in a smaller boat before applying to join Intermediate classes.

-This is the core group of the Junior Sailing School, with a typical age range of 9 to 17.
-Barnstormers will typically have spent a year or two in Oppies in the Barn Owl group or gained equivalent experience elsewhere.
+Intermediate sailors will typically have spent a year or two in Oppies in the beginners group or gained equivalent experience elsewhere.

 Club byelaws require all children under 16 to be accompanied by a responsible adult who must remain at Club premises.
 All parents of Junior Sailing School participants will be expected to give assistance of some sort, according to their experience and qualifications.
 This could be to assist with instruction, take beginners out on the water, operate power boats, prepare and put away power boats, rig and de-rig dinghies, help on jetties, help in the kitchen.

 At the start of the season in April the water is cold and participants WILL get wet.
-The ideal kit is a full wet suit, dinghy boots or old trainers with wetsocks or thick socks and a spray top over the wet suit to reduce the wind chill.
+The essential kit is a full wet suit, dinghy boots or old trainers with wetsocks or thick socks and a spray top over the wet suit to reduce the wind chill.
 A hat and sailing gloves are useful to have and will get very well used.
-A suitable bouyancy aid for the size of the child is ESSENTIAL.
-The Club has a number of bouyancy aids for use by members, but it helps to have your own.
+A suitable buoyancy aid for the size of the child is ESSENTIAL.
+The Club has a number of buoyancy aids for use by members, but it helps to have your own.

-As the weather warms up, shorts and t shirts have been known to make an appearance, but even in summer it can be cold on the water, especially if its windy.
+As the weather warms up there is a temptation for shorts and t-shirts to be worn, but even in summer it can be cold on the water, especially if its windy so we still require wetsuits.
 Suncream and caps become essential even on cloudy days because of the reflection off the water.

 BOATS - SINGLE HANDERS